 6. Go sightseeing

-If you want your layover to feel a little less like waiting for hours in an airport, considering sightseeing in Houston.
+Suppose you want your layover to feel less like waiting for hours in an airport, considering sightseeing in Houston.
 If you’ve got at least 6 hours between flights, you can pop into this diverse city for some culture or a good meal.
 Your fastest option is hiring a taxi, which will have you downtown in about 30 minutes, depending on traffic.
 METRO bus route 102 connects Terminal C’s southside with the downtown Metro station in about an hour, but it’ll certainly be your cheapest option.

 Stroll around Downtown, home to a range of local restaurants, and get some fresh air (and your steps in) at Discovery Green, Market Square Park, and Sam Houston Park.
 Tour the Toyota Center, home to the NBA’s Houston Rockets, or see the MLB Houston Astros’ home at Minute Maid Park.
 In Museum Park, south of Downtown, you can visit the Houston Museum of Natural Science, the Museum of Fine Arts, and the Instagram-worthy Rothko Chapel.